Johnny Dio: Childhood and early criminal career

-John Dioguardi was born on April 29, 1914, on the Lower East Side of Manhattan, New York City, and brought up on Forsyth Street in Little Italy, to Giovanni B. Dioguardi and Rose Plumeri.
+John Dioguardi was born on April 29, 1914, on the Lower East Side of Manhattan, New York City, and brought up on Forsyth Street in Little Italy, to Giovanni B. Dioguardi and Rose Plumeri, both immigrants from Baucina, in the Province of Palermo, Sicily.
 He was the eldest of three brothers, including Thomas (Tommy Dio) and Frank J. (Frankie Dio) Dioguardi.
 His father was murdered in August 1930 in what police called a mob-related execution.
 Dioguardi's uncle, James "Jimmy Doyle" Plumeri, was a member of the gang run by Albert Marinelli and his patron, Charles "Lucky" Luciano, head of the rapidly forming Genovese crime family.
 Dioguardi was introduced to organized crime at the age of 15 by his uncle.
 At the time, labor racketeering in the garment district was controlled by Luciano and Tommaso "Tommy" Gagliano, head of the Lucchese crime family.
 Plumeri, John Dioguardi, and brother Tommy were working for both gangs.
 He also associated with hitmen and labor racketeers Louis "Lepke" Buchalter and Jacob "Gurrah" Shapiro.

 With Plumeri and another gangster, Dominick Didato, Dioguardi established and ran a protection racket in New York City's garment district.
 He was arrested several times between 1926 and 1937, but never brought to trial.
 For a time in 1934, Dioguardi was executive secretary of the Allied Truckmen's Mutual Association, an employer association, and represented the employers during a strike by 1,150 Teamsters in September 1934.
 In March 1937, Dioguardi was arrested on charges of extortion, conspiracy, and racketeering, He pleaded guilty and received a three-year prison term in Sing Sing.

 After his release from prison, Dioguardi moved to Allentown, Pennsylvania, where he established a dress manufacturing plant.
 He later sold the plant (taking a $11,200 bribe to ensure that it remained non-union before he sold it), and set up a dress wholesaler operation in New York City.
 Dioguardi also dabbled in stock investing, real estate, and trucking.